afyijcd/linux_2006_imac_4.1/README.md

+Forked from great tutorial of jmstriegel

-# Installing 64bit Linux on a 2006 iMac
+# Installing 32bit Linux on a 2006 iMac

-I have a vintage 20" iMac 5,1 (64-bit Core2Duo / 32-bit EFI) from 2006.
-These first generation Intel iMacs were absolutely lovely, and
-have the following specs:
+I have a vintage 17" iMac 4,1 (32-bit CoreDuo / 32-bit EFI) from 2006.
+These first generation Intel iMacs were absolutely lovely, and have the following specs:

-- 2.16 GHz Intel Core 2 Duo 64-bit processor
+- 2.0 GHz Intel Core Duo 32-bit processor
 - 3GB DDR2 SDRAM
 - 1680x1050 TFT Display
 - Radeon Mobility X1600 accelerated graphics with 128MB GDDR3 RAM
 - Built-in Ethernet and 802.11 wireless
 - Looks super cool

-This used to be a capable deskotp, but it's been a decade since Apple discontinued OS updates, rendering it mostly unusable in 2022.
-I wanted to keep this iMac from the landfill, so I restored it, replacing the hard drive with an SSD and installing modern 64-bit Linux.